Ether: Williamson and Ullmann ether syntheses

-This reaction is called the Williamson ether synthesis.
-It involves treatment of a parent alcohol with a strong base to form the alkoxide, followed by addition of an appropriate aliphatic compound bearing a suitable leaving group (R–X).
+This reaction, the Williamson ether synthesis, involves treatment of a parent alcohol with a strong base to form the alkoxide, followed by addition of an appropriate aliphatic compound bearing a suitable leaving group (R–X).
+Although popular in textbooks, the method is usually impractical on scale because it cogenerates significant waste.

 Suitable leaving groups (X) include iodide, bromide, or sulfonates.
 This method usually does not work well for aryl halides (e.g. bromobenzene, see Ullmann condensation below).
 Likewise, this method only gives the best yields for primary halides.
 Secondary and tertiary halides are prone to undergo E2 elimination on exposure to the basic alkoxide anion used in the reaction due to steric hindrance from the large alkyl groups.

 In a related reaction, alkyl halides undergo nucleophilic displacement by phenoxides.
 The R–X cannot be used to react with the alcohol.
 However phenols can be used to replace the alcohol while maintaining the alkyl halide.
 Since phenols are acidic, they readily react with a strong base like sodium hydroxide to form phenoxide ions.
 The phenoxide ion will then substitute the –X group in the alkyl halide, forming an ether with an aryl group attached to it in a reaction with an SN2 mechanism.